lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/1_Lesson_1/_index.md

 ---

+## Saving Your Sketches

+The P5 web editor lets you save your sketches to the cloud where you can access them from any web browser.
+Click `file > save` in order to save your sketch to your account.
+Keep in mind that if you don't do this and you close the webpage then all of your work will be lost, so be sure to save and save often!

+By default P5 names the sketch with two random words.
+You can click on this title (next to the run button) in order to rename it to whatever you want.
+Once you've done these things you can easily share your sketches with your teachers, friends, embed them in webpages, or share them however you want!
+Simply click `file > share` and copy the different urls for different formats.

+For students, it is recommended to use the 'edit' link for various assignments so that teachers can see both the results and the code for grading and troubleshooting.
+Don't worry, people with this link won't be able to overwrite your code.
+They will have to click on `file > duplicate` to save a copy to their personal account where any changes will be saved as a separate file.

+---

 ## Functions

 Take a look at the code below, which matches the code in your project on the P5 Web Editor: